 From there we went up the hallway and we were taken down beneath the castle.
 Down here was where the true sadness and mystery of Książ Castle really became evident and why it is becoming one of the most famous castles in Poland.

 There are so many tunnels under Zamek Książ and they were mainly dug during WWII by Prisoners of War from a Concentration Camp that was close by.
-There are actually so many that they still have not figured out what all of their purposes of them are.
+The 9 kilometres of tunnels known as Project Riese were never finished and still unknown to us what the tunnels were for.

 Top-level of the castle: the kitchens